chinghung62/Telegram-Bot-PHP-Library/README.md

 <br>

 ### How do I start to code my bot?
-Some sample code is provided as a initial guidance in bot development.
+Some [code example](Code%20Examples/) is provided as a initial guidance in bot development.
 These codes are simple and newbie friendly, no more worries.